weaveworks-guides/weave-net-legacy/kubernetes/coreos/README.md

 In this example we will:

-1. Provision three Virtual Machines with CoreOS, Docker.
+1. Provision three Virtual Machines with CoreOS, and Docker.
 2. Install the CoreOS container cluster on to the VMs.
-3. Set up the Weave network onto the cluster.
+3. Set up the Weave network.
-3. Launch Kubernetes on top of the cluster
+3. Launch Kubernetes to schedule and manage the cluster.
-4. Deploy the guestbook-example PHP app across the cluster
+4. Deploy the guestbook-example PHP app.

 ## What You Will Use ##